slametsampon/WFPS/Server/Server-Specification.md

 # Server - specifications:
-#### 1. It is gateway for access to and from the internet, communicating with Local panels (serial by hard-wire).
+#### 1. It is gateway for access to and from the internet, communicating with Local panel uses serial (by hard-wire).
 #### 2. Communication protocol with the internet using HTTP (Hypertext Transfer Protocol).
 #### 3. Communication protocol with Eon using MQTT (Message Queuing Telemetry Transport).
 #### 4. Users can also monitor status and changes remotely via the internet network